top of page

 Network Closures and the End of Steam Trains in Ireland

 The second half of the 20th century was perhaps the most devastating period in Irish railway history.
 CIÉ was facing its own financial troubles, and the late 1950s saw Todd Andrews appointed to reduce operating costs.
 This led to many closures, such as that of the Harcourt Street to Shanganagh Junction line, and the West Cork system, among others.
 The last narrow gauge line closed in 1961, that being the former West Clare Railway.
-Things were grim in Northern Ireland too, with the Benson report leading to the closure of the former “Derry Road”, a winding route from Portadown to Derry, along with branches to locations such as Warrenpoint and Bundoran.
+Things were grim in Northern Ireland too, with the Benson report leading to the closure of the former “Derry Road”, a winding route from Portadown to Derry, along with branches to locations such as Warrenpoint.
 The former Belfast & County Down Railway network had been pruned a decade earlier, with only the Belfast to Bangor line remaining.
 The early 1960s also saw the introduction of the first General Motors diesels, with the 121 class arriving in 1960.
 The GMs would allow CIÉ to finally remove steam trains from their network entirely, their last operation being an all-Ireland railtour in 1964.
 Steam would carry on the UTA system, eeking out into the late 1960s, with some former NCC tank engines getting a stay of executive on a spoil train contract to build the M2 motorway until 1970.
 The railway services of the former UTA became part of Northern Ireland Railways (NIR) in 1967.

 Much contraction of the island’s rail network had taken place throughout the 1950s and 60s, and while not as drastic, a few more lines would close over the 1970s, such as the former ‘Burma Road’ from Sligo to Claremorris and the Loughrea branchline from Attymon in Co Galway.
 Several stations also lost their services in this period.
 Moving into the 1980s, Dublin’s DART service opened in July 1984, with German-built electric multiple-unit trains operating a frequent service between Bray and Howth.
 While new mk3 carriages started to appear on the mainlines out of Heuston Station, it would be the 1990s before significant upgrades would take place to the network.
 In 1987, CIÉ split its services into three operating companies, with the rail (and road freight) network becoming Iarnród Éireann/Irish Rail.
 The mid-1990s would see the beginnings of a major transformation of the network, with new diesel railcars from Japan (and later Spain) allowing an expansion of Dublin suburban services to include the western lines to Maynooth and Kildare.
 On the Northern Ireland Railways network, funding had enabled the creation of a new Cross Harbour rail link across Belfast uniting the Larne line with the Dublin and Bangor routes, while a new station was opened at Great Victoria St after the previous one had closed two decades prior.
 The “Enterprise” express service from Dublin to Belfast underwent a major upgrade in 1996, thanks to EU funding.